- Infectious agents

-Prior to joining EGRP in 1999, Ms. Starks worked in the National Institute of Allergy and Infectious Diseases' (NIAID) Division of AIDS as a Co-Program Officer of the Multicenter AIDS Cohort Study (MACS) and Women's Interagency HIV Study (WIHS), which are co-funded with NCI.
-As Co-Program Officer, she was a member of both the MACS and WIHS Executive Committees and served on several working groups.
-Ms. Starks also worked in NCI's intramural Laboratory of Cellular and Molecular Biology as a Microbiologist and on characterizing the role of erbB-3, a novel epidermal growth factor (EGF) receptor-like transmembrane protein isolated in the laboratory.
-She used eukaryotic expression vectors transfected into fibroblasts and epithelial cells to study the biological effects of in vitro over expression of the erbB-3 protein.
-She constructed chimerae molecules of known biological and biochemical properties to determine the functions of individual domains of erbB-3, including tyrosine kinase and ligand-binding domains.
+Prior to joining EGRP, Ms. Starks worked in the National Institute of Allergy and Infectious Diseases' (NIAID) Division of AIDS as a co-program officer of the Multicenter AIDS Cohort Study (MACS) and Women's Interagency HIV Study (WIHS), which are co-funded with NCI.
+As co-program officer, she was a member of both the MACS and WIHS Executive Committees and served on several working groups.
+Ms. Starks also worked in NCI's intramural Laboratory of Cellular and Molecular Biology as a microbiologist characterizing the role of erbB-3, a novel epidermal growth factor (EGF) receptor-like transmembrane protein isolated in the laboratory.
+She used eukaryotic expression vectors transfected into fibroblasts and epithelial cells to study the biological effects of in vitro overexpression of the erbB-3 protein.
+She constructed chimera molecules of known biological and biochemical properties to determine the functions of individual domains of erbB-3, including tyrosine kinase and ligand-binding domains.

 Vedham V, Divi RL, Starks VL, Verma M. Multiple infections and cancer: implications in epidemiology.
 Technol Cancer Res Treat.
 2014 Apr;13(2):177-94.